 Assistant Teaching Professor of Philosophy

 Jacob Stump received his PhD in 2017 from the University of Toronto.
-He writes on issues of moral psychology in Ancient Greek and Roman Philosophy.
-His main research is on Socrates’ project, as depicted in Plato’s dialogues, of using argument to change what people value the most.
-More generally, he is interested in the phenomenon of becoming a new person: how best to conceptualize it, what obstacles interfere with it, and whether reasoning and argument can be effective at bringing it about.
+He writes about moral psychology in ancient Greek and Roman philosophy.
 He is a member of the Mellon Philosophy as a Way of Life Project and leads the Philosophy as a Way of Life Working Group at Northeastern.
-He is Faculty-in-Residence for the Honors Program, and he is the Faculty Coordinator of the Honors Living Learning Community (LLC) Music Lovers.
+He is Faculty-in-Residence for the Honors Program.
+He is currently writing on eros in Plato: what it is, its relationship to beauty and pleasure and happiness, and its influence on evaluative reasoning.

 PhD, University of Toronto